traceychung/support_engineer_homework/README.md

 ## Questions:

 **JavaScript**
-- Write/generate a TypeScript model for the JSON files
 - Add an is_canceled method to the account_plan model
 - Write a script that loops through all organizations and prints out their account plan name